fedegonzalezit/tradexperto/README.md

 # TradeXperto

-Hi!
-I'm Federico, an Electronic Engineer and an algorithmic trader.
-When I was attending a subject at the university I made a project which uses a genetic algorithm to find the best parameters for a trading strategy.
-In that moment I realized that I was developing a noval framework for creating, testing and optimizing trading strategies based on classical rules or machine learning models.
-I decided to continue working on it and I created TradeXperto.
+This project will be a framework for algorithmic trading that allows you to create, test, and optimize trading strategies based on rules or machine learning models.
+Also, this will allow you to deploy trading bots as telegram alerts or MetaTrader agents.

 ## Design
 ![TradeXperto Diagram](https://github.com/fedegonzalezit/tradexperto/assets/65198435/c0b350c8-5c56-4128-9cc6-afd6908bf1d1)